shevtsod/ENSE353/README.md

 ### Lab 5 - DNS and Let's Encrypt
 Installed and configured a DNS server for the Linux machine and used it to obtain a domain name (provided by the instructor).
 Cloned [Let's Encrypt Client (Certbot)](https://github.com/certbot/certbot) to obtain a valid certificate for the server from the Let's Encrypt CA.

+### Lab 6 - SMTP, IMAP denyhosts, and POODLE Attack
+Installed *sendmail* SMTP message transfer agent, *dovecot* IMAP server, and *squirrelmail* web email GUI to allow the Linux machine to send and receive emails.
+Installed denyhosts to prevent unwanted login attempts to the machine, and disabled SSLv3 in Apache server to prevent POODLE attack.

 ## Known Issues
 *   Low framerate in transition between background colors on click.